 Aristotle, Rhetoric, Trans.
 W. Rhys Roberts.
 Dover Publications, 2004. p 40.

-Pleasure and pain are mechanisms which help ensure the stability provided by prediction and control.
+Pleasure and pain are mechanisms which help ensure the stability required for prediction and control.
+PL, 2019

 Michael Welbourne: Part of what it is to be a member of a community of knowledge is to be able to rely on largely unspoken, unarticulated assumptions about other people’s knowledge.
 Only when we enter a strange community or a stranger enters ours does this reliance become apparent.